Safely Planning for Visitors & Events

 Events on UAlbany Campuses

-An event is any in-person gathering of more than 10 people connected to a UAlbany program or operation, held to benefit UAlbany, or that uses the University’s name in any way.
+An event is any in-person gathering of 10 or more people connected to a UAlbany program or operation, held to benefit UAlbany, or that uses the University’s name in any way.

 That includes all meetings, social gatherings and functions held by any UAlbany student, staff or faculty member, or affiliated or associated organization, in conjunction with the University.